 “We hope that the THIA and our first conference will contribute to the greater use of informatics in health care in our region, as well as promote research and education in the field,” says Gabriela Wilson, Ph.D., professor and co-director of the Multi-Interprofessional Center for Health Informatics at UTA.
 “By joining THIA and participating in the annual conference, you will be able to collaborate and connect in Texas’ health informatics community to improve health care and meet our state’s current and future health informatics needs.”

 The THIA invites researchers, developers, health professionals, information management professionals, data and information scientists, and students to submit abstracts for presentations describing the use of data and information technology to combat pandemic outbreaks in the community, hospitals, practices, and academic medical centers.
 The conference’s focus will be on COVID-19, but contributions addressing other outbreaks (e.g., Zika, MERS, SARS, TB, West Nile) are also welcome.
 Abstract submission details are available on our website.

-Susan H. Fenton, Ph.D., associate professor and associate dean at UTHealth School of Biomedical Informatics and a member of the conference planning committee, says, “The effective use of data and information to support health has never been more important.
+Susan H. Fenton, Ph.D., professor and associate dean at UTHealth School of Biomedical Informatics and a member of the conference planning committee, says, “The effective use of data and information to support health has never been more important.
 This new informatics alliance promotes collaboration, innovation, and improved health across the state of Texas and beyond.”

 For more information about THIA visit:

 Marion J. Ball, Ed.D., FLHIMSS, FCHIME, FAAN, FACMI

 Presidential Distinguished Professor and Executive Director, Multi-Interprofessional Center for Health Informatics, UTA

 Professor and associate dean, Academic and Curricular Affairs, UTHealth School of Biomedical Informatics

 Willis C. Maddrey, M.D.
 Distinguished Professorship in Clinical Science